akhalil-qa/WhatsAssistant/README.md

 # WhatsAssistant
 This is a demonstration of how to automate a WhatsApp account to act as a personal assistant to other WhatsApp users in order to maintain their todo lists!

+## Purspose
+This project is a proof-of-concept (PoC) only to discover the possibilites of automating an instant messaging platform to do extra and useful stuff in addition to the usual human-to-human chatting.

 ## How Does It Work?
 One WhatsApp user is logging in using the web version of WhatsApp [https://web.whatsapp.com](https://web.whatsapp.com).
 Using **WhatsAssistant.js** script, the user will be acting as a server to other users (e.g. the clients).
 The server will help clients to maintain their todo list and query it at anytime via normal WhatsApp chatting!